Reviewing Ark Restaurants (ARKR) & Its Rivals

-Ark Restaurants (NASDAQ: ARKR) is one of 68 publicly-traded companies in the “Eating places” industry, but how does it compare to its rivals?
-We will compare Ark Restaurants to related companies based on the strength of its dividends, institutional ownership, profitability, earnings, analyst recommendations, valuation and risk.
+Ark Restaurants (NASDAQ: ARKR) is one of 68 public companies in the “Eating places” industry, but how does it weigh in compared to its peers?
+We will compare Ark Restaurants to related companies based on the strength of its risk, profitability, earnings, institutional ownership, dividends, analyst recommendations and valuation.

 Analyst Recommendations

-This is a summary of current recommendations for Ark Restaurants and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current recommendations for Ark Restaurants and its peers, as provided by MarketBeat.com.

 |Sell Ratings